uwescience/GitHubActionsTutorial-USRSE24/docs/intro.md

 	* they will modify the code to make a new plot which will be automatically updated
 	* they will use either matplotlib or an interactive library such as plotly

+* Break (15 min)

+* Large-scale data processing (45 min)
+	* we will demonstrate a use-case of processing large data sets with GitHub Actions
+	* participants will fiddle with problem size to understand the power and limits of the computational infrastructure
+	* we will discuss connections to cluster/cloud computing

 * Update results on a webpage (30 min)
 	* we will overview different ways to display scientific results on a webpage
 	* we will demonstrate the workflow to deploy the webpage
 	* participants will rerender the webpage based on the updates in GitHub

-* Large-scale data processing (45 min)
-	* we will demonstrate a use-case of processing large data sets with GitHub Actions
-	* participants will fiddle with problem size to understand the power and limits of the computational infrastructure
-	* we will discuss connections to cluster/cloud computing

-* Break (10 min)

-* Model Versioning and Benchmarking (20 min)
+* Model Versioning and Benchmarking (10 min)
 	* we will introduce how to leverage GitHub’s version control to version different models and performance
 	* participants can contribute a new model and check its performance
 	* we will discuss how this can be used as a community network to share methods and results

-* Recap and Discussion (or buffer time)  (20 min)
+* Recap and Discussion (or buffer time)  (5 min)
 	* we will have a discussion on potential uses of GitHub Actions within the work of the participants